liamhays/flipwire/README.md

 I don't have a macOS device to test on or to provide builds for, so until I do, consider Flipwire macOS support completely experimental.

-## Flipwire hangs during a download.
-Run through the troubleshooting steps below just in case something has temporarily broken.
-If the issue still happens, then your Bluetooth adapter is probably incompatible with the Flipper.
-Report your adapter model in a new issue and I'll add it to the list above.

-# Troubleshooting
+# Caveats
-First of all, be aware of a few caveats:
+Flipwire is not perfect software by any means.
+In particular:

 - Uploading is slow.
 I'm working on this but there isn't much documentation and the Flipper RPC system is not simple.
-- Bluetooth is flaky.
+- Bluetooth is flaky, so Flipwire can be unpredictable.
 Expect disconnects and errors at strange times that are fixed only by rebooting the Flipper, power cycling the Bluetooth adapter, or both.

+# Troubleshooting
 Some common problems include Flipwire not finding the Flipper or returning an error.
 Make sure the Flipper is already paired to your computer.